Authorization: Access Control

 Authorization is a critical security control that determines what authenticated users can do.
 It ensures that users can only access resources and perform actions appropriate for their role or permission level.
 Without proper authorization, any authenticated user could access any resource, leading to data breaches and privilege escalation attacks.

 Several authorization models exist: RBAC (most common), ACL (fine-grained), ABAC (flexible), and ReBAC (relationship-based).
 The right model depends on your application's complexity and security requirements.
-Authorization must be enforced on the server side at every request, never rely on client-side hiding for security.
+Authorization must be enforced on the server side at every request; never rely on client-side hiding for security.

 Common authorization vulnerabilities include IDOR, privilege escalation, and missing access controls.
 Prevention strategies include ownership checks, deny-by-default policies, centralized authorization logic, and regular permission audits.
 Following the principle of least privilege reduces the impact of compromised accounts.